Surgical repair of a herniated disc: comments from the patient

 A patient from Moscow, Olga F., contacted iMER in fall of 2012 after her back pain had returned and became worse.
 She had previously used conservative treatments, but since the pain returned, neither medication nor hirudotheraphy (application of leeches, which can sometimes be very effective for a herniated disc) worked.
 The pain progressed, and the patient began to feel numbness in her legs.

-iMER medical experts prepared the patient’s documentation file and submitted it to Dr Itshayek, spinal neurosurgeon from the Hadassah University clinic Neurosurgery department.
+iMER medical experts prepared the patient’s documentation file and submitted it to Dr Itshayek, spinal neurosurgeon from the Crestor generic Neurosurgery department.
 Dr Itshayek studied all of the data then decided on discectomy.
 The decision was complicated, since discectomy (surgical correction of the spinal hernia) carries the risk of damage to the spinal cord and connecting nerves, but the current state of medical research and the development of technologies offers only this option to treat a herniated disc with significant results.

 I am deeply grateful to the entire staff of iMER and the Hadassah Medical Center!